valboz/VBMicrolensing/docs/c++/AdvancedControl.md

 ## Parameters range

-VBMicroLensing has been widely tested with particular attention on caustic crossings and all source positions close to caustics.
+VBMicrolensing has been widely tested with particular attention on caustic crossings and all source positions close to caustics.
 Here we report the recommended ranges of parameters for `BinaryMag2`.

 Mass ratio: testing has been performed with $10^{-9} \leq q \leq 1$.